lsst-sims/MW-Flare/lsst_sims/README.md

-The method `activity_type_from_color_z` reads in a star's (or stars') r-i and i-z colors and its distance from the Galactic plane and, using a random number generator from numpy as well as all of the infrastructure described in above, assigns the star to one of the variability classes mentioned at the top of this document (early active, early inactive, mid active, mid inactive, late active).
+The method `activity_type_from_color_z` reads in a star's (or stars') r-i and i-z colors and its distance from the Galactic plane and, using a random number generator from numpy as well as all of the infrastructure described above, assigns the star to one of the variability classes mentioned at the top of this document (early active, early inactive, mid active, mid inactive, late active).